 |16.30-21.00||Reception with drinks and snacks for all new Master students of the Graduate School of Informatics|

 First semester: with your UvA-net ID you need to register for courses via https://datanose.nl/#masterenrol.
 Once you have registered here, you will automatically be enrolled for the compulsory courses in the first semester.
 Please make sure you click confirm before leaving this page.

 As of the second semester, you have to register for courses yourself through SIS, see: http://student.uva.nl/sis/.

-The master's programme AI is offered in close collaboration with the Vrije Universiteit (VU) in Amsterdam.
-As a UvA student you will take one or more (constrained choice and/or elective) courses at the VU in one of the VU buildings on De Boelelaan in Amsterdam Buitenveldert.
+As a UvA student you can take one or two free-choice electives at the VU in one of the VU buildings on De Boelelaan in Amsterdam Buitenveldert.
 You have to be enrolled for these courses with a VU-net ID.

 As soon as your registration at the UvA is completed and the tuition fee is paid you will receive a VU-net ID from the VU.
 The VU-net ID allows you to log in to the VU-net student portal http://vunet.login.vu.nl/ where you can register for courses and examinations.
 If you do not register on time you have to wait until the next regular teaching or examination opportunity, in most cases a year later.
 So it is very important that you register for courses and examinations in time.

 Due to the large number of students who applied for admission to the master programme AI this year, the courses of the master programme AI face some capacity problems.
 Therefore, the programme was forced to place some restrictions on several courses.
 The programme and the Graduate School of Informatics regret having to enforce these restrictions on courses, but lacks the facilities to admit all students from other programmes.